Determining isotopy classes of crossing arcs in alternating links: Ideal partially flat geodesic triangulations

 \vv

-\textbf{Lemma 5.3.} Any tetrahedron in $\tau$ is either flat, or lies entirely inside the polyhedron, or lies entirely outside. \vv
+\textbf{Lemma 4.4.} Any tetrahedron in $\tau$ is either flat, or lies entirely inside the polyhedron $\Pi'_1$, $i=1,2$, or lies entirely outside. \vv

-\textbf{Proof of Lemma 5.3.} The subdivision of cross-sections of $\Pi'_i$ corresponds to the subdivision of the polyhedron $\Pi'_i$ in the following way.
-Suppose, we subdivided the cross-section $Q'$ with the consecutive vertices $A, B, C, D, E$ on the horosphere $H$ by a new edge $EC$.
+\textbf{Proof of Lemma 4.4.} The subdivision of cross-sections of $\Pi'_i$ corresponds to the subdivision of the polyhedron $\Pi'_i$ in the following way.
+Suppose we subdivided the cross-section $Q'$ with the consecutive vertices $A, B, C, D, E$ on the horosphere $H$ by a new edge $EC$.
 Suppose $P$ is the center of $H$.
 Suppose also that the vertices $A, B, C, D, E$ result from geodesics $\alpha, \beta, \gamma, \delta, \eta$ respectively (as before) piercing $H$, and that these geodesics are edges of $\Pi_i'$.
 Then the plane $P_{EC}$ defined by the geodesics $\gamma, \eta$ intersects $Q'$ in $EC$.
 Suppose also that $P_1, P_2$ are the ideal vertices that are adjacent to $\gamma, \eta$ respectively on the sides opposite of $P$.
 We subdivide the cross-section $Q'$ of $\Pi'_i$ by an edge $EC$ if we also subdivide $\Pi'_i$ by a new triangular face that lies in the plane $P_{EC}$ and has vertices $P, P_1, P_2$ (possibly with a new edge between $P_1$ and $P_2$).

 After the triangulation process, all cross-sections of $\Pi'_i$ are subdivided into triangles.
 If there is a tetrahedron $T$ of $\tau$ that lies partially outside and partially in the polyhedron $\Pi'_i$ in $\mathbb{H}^3$, then at least one of the faces (say, a face $F$) of $T$ is partially outside and partially in $\Pi'_i$.
-Then in the corresponding cross-section we have a subdividing edge that is partially inside and partially outside it, \textit{i.e.} the edges of the cross-section intersect more than just in their endpoints.
-This is not possible by Lemma 5.2, and by our construction of the triangulation.
+Then in the corresponding cross-section we have a subdividing edge that is partially inside and partially outside the cross-section, \textit{i.e.} the subdividing edge intersects edges of the cross-section more than just in their endpoints.
+This is not possible, since by Lemma 4.3 $Q'$ is a simple polygon, and since by our construction the triangulation of $\Pi_i'$ corresponds to triangulating this simple polygon.
 Similar argument shows that the interior of any truncated tetrahedron is not intersected by another truncated tetrahedron. $\Box$

 \vv